My Vienna: peek into city districts 1 to 23

 The Lainzer Tiergarten (Lainz Animal Garden) is a vast green space with an area of 2450 hectares (over 6000 acres) extending west into the Wiener Wald (Vienna Forest).
 It’s a warm sunny busy Sunday, and I’ve entered the park at its southeastern Lainzer Tor or Lainz Gate.
 The park’s nature reserve is famous for a variety of birds, insects, and animals, including boar, sheep, and deer.
 I’m fortunate to witness a family of deer on the other side of the protective fence.
 They are as curious about the bipeds as we are about them.

 Schönbrunner Schlosspark (Schönbrunn palace and park) is named after an Alpine-fed water spring and fountain, the “Schöner Brunnen”, that once supplied fresh water to the imperial court at their summertime estate.
 Legend states Habsburg Emperor Matthias discovered the “fair spring” or “Schöner Brunnen” in 1612 during one of his hunting trips on these grounds.
 I’m interested in origins, and that leaves me essentially by myself next to the building which houses the park’s namesake.
-Although the modest building is locked, I can see the still-working fountain inside and hear the gurgle of water in the fountain.
+During Empress Maria Theresa’s reign, she had the main palace repainted in mustard-yellow.
+By 1771, architect Isidor Canevale designed the present-day pavilion over the spring; at the grotto’s centre the sculpture of water nymph, Egeria, pours spring water from her vase into a scallop shell.
+Although the modest building is locked, I see the still-working fountain inside accompanied by sounds of gurgling water.

 Otto Wagner, an architect in the Vienna Modernism movement, constructed the first of two family homes in the area in 1886.
 Viennese-born artist Ernst Fuchs purchased Wagner’s 1st villa in 1972, and subsequently restored the entire house into a living studio.
 After the artist’s death in 2015, the family established the Ernst-Fuchs-Museum to house and display the artist’s works.
 Next to the museum building is Fuchs’ 1996 creation Nymphäum Omega “Brunnenhaus” (fountain building), a big splash of colour and sparkle surrounded by trees and highlighted by the Moses fountain.